Key takeaways

 Walk-in clinics

 Walk-in clinics are also available for more routine issues, and they can take cash payments if you do not have insurance.
-You can see a doctor at a walk-in clinic for minor issues and be billed for the visit.
-However, not all of these are as affordable as others, so make sure to ask whether the costs are upfront.
+You can see a healthcare provider at a walk-in clinic for minor issues and be billed for the visit.
+However, not all of these are as affordable as others, so make sure to ask about the costs upfront.
 Some walk-in clinics offer care at low or reduced rates, while others may be able to help you apply for free or low-cost health insurance, like Medicaid.

 Direct care providers